-Guitarist and teacher Kevin Harding has a Master's in Guitar Performance from Virginia Commonwealth University's Jazz Studies program.
-Before becoming a teacher, he performed in Vienna, Berlin, Zurich, Ottawa, and Boston nightclubs.
-More recently, he has played in Cuba and Brazil.
-In 1997, he was guest performer at the eighth Festival de Guitarra in Lima, Peru.
+Guitarist and teacher, Kevin Harding has a Master's in Guitar Performance from Virginia Commonwealth University's Jazz Studies program.
+Kevin has been an adjunct professor of music at the University of Richmond since 1996, Virginia Commonwealth University since 2005, and Randolph-Macon College since 2008.
+He teaches performing ensembles, guitar lessons, and a variety of lecture classes.
+Before becoming a teacher, he performed in Vienna, Berlin, Zurich, Ottawa and Boston nightclubs.
+He has also played more recently in Cuba and Brazil.
+In 1997, he was a guest performer at the Eighth Festival de Guitarra in Lima, Peru.

 In 2003, Kevin founded the Richmond-based Brazilian quartet, Quatro na Bossa, with vocalist Laura Ann Singh.
-In addition to regular local performances, the group has played at the Corcoran Gallery in Washington DC and held two, week-long engagements at Dizzy's Club (Jazz at Lincoln Center) in Manhattan.
-Also in New York, Quatro na Bossa recorded their first CD for the Japanese label, Venus Records, in August 2007.
+In addition to regular local performances, the group has played at the Corcoran Gallery in Washington, DC, and two week-long engagements at Dizzy's Club (Jazz at Lincoln Center) in Manhattan.
+Also in New York, Quatro na Bossa recorded their first CD for their Japanese label, Venus Records, in August 2007.

-As a jazz musician, Kevin has played numerous gigs with Doug Richard's repertory jazz orchestra, The Great American Music Ensemble, at the John F. Kennedy Center for the Performing Arts in Washington DC and elsewhere, including a two-hour live radio broadcast from National Public Radio studio 4-A. Two of those gigs featured legendary bassist Milt Hinton; one featured Dr. Frank Foster of the Count Basie Orchestra.
-In smaller groups, Kevin has performed with bebop pianist Barry Harris, trumpeter Clark Terry, violinist Joe Kennedy Jr, and singer Rene Marie.
+As a jazz musician, Kevin has played numerous gigs with Doug Richard's repertory jazz orchestra, The Great American Music Ensemble, at the John F. Kennedy Center for the Performing Arts in Washington, DC, and elsewhere, including a two-hour, live radio broadcast from National Public Radio studio 4-A. Two of those gigs featured legendary bassist Milt Hinton; one feature Dr. Frank Foster of the Count Basie Orchestra.
+In smaller groups, Kevin has performed with bebop pianist Barry Harris, trumpeter Clark Terry, violinist Joe Kennedy Jr., and singer Rene Marie.